Qin Xiao

-Qin Xiao (Chinese: 秦晓; pinyin: Qín Xiǎo; born April 1947) is a former banker and promoter of business reform who is now the Council Chairman of the Boyuan Foundation, a Hong Kong-registered non-profit think tank that is regarded as representing reformist or liberalising factions of the political and business elite in mainland China.
+Qin Xiao (Chinese: 秦晓; pinyin: Qín Xiǎo; born April 1947) is a Chinese former banker and promoter of economic and financial reform.
+Among numerous senior positions in the state-controlled sector, Qin was the chairman of China Merchants Group and China Merchants Bank from the 2001 to 2010.
+He is the founding chairman of the Hong Kong-registered Boyuan Foundation.

 Biography

 Qin's father Qin Lisheng was a senior party cadre.
 When in high school in 1966, the Cultural Revolution began and Qin Xiao became a Red Guard.
 As many Red Guards were in fact targeting people such as his father, Qin created a faction that defended against such radical attacks.
 At the end of the Cultural Revolution, like many former Red Guards he was relocated to the countryside (in his case Inner Mongolia).

 Business

 After several years working in government (including time at the Coal and Oil ministries), Qin Xiao became vice chairman of the board and general manager in China International Trust & Investment Corp and then chairman of the board in CITIC Bank.
-In 2001 he was appointed chairman of the board of China Merchants Group, in difficulty since the Asian financial crisis of 1997, and turned the troubled financial conglomerate around.
+In 2001 he was appointed chairman of the board of China Merchants Group, in difficulty since the 1997 Asian financial crisis, and turned the troubled financial conglomerate around.
 During his time there, annual growth reached 20 per cent, total assets increased more than 400 per cent and net profits increased about 20-fold.

 Also in 2001, he served as chairman of the APEC Business Advisory Council, where he regularly promoted economic liberalization.
 In 2008 he became a non-executive director of China Telecom.

 He is also the honorary chairman of Hong Kong Chinese Enterprises Association and an adviser to the China Finance 40 Forum (CF40).